 Don’t Take Your Relationship for Granted

-Shakespeare wrote, “Neither borrower nor lender be, for loan oft loses both itself and friend…” In other words, don’t borrow (and don’t loan) money because you’re likely to lose (the loan and) your friend.
-Don’t assume that because you’re friends or relatives that you can take your time repaying the money.
+Shakespeare wrote, “Neither borrower nor lender be, for loan oft loses both itself and friend…” In other words, don’t borrow (and don’t loan) money because you’re likely to lose the loaned money and your friend.
+Don’t assume that because you’ve borrowed from friends or relatives that you can take your time repaying the money.
 That’s the surest way to lose your relationship over a debt.

 Be Upfront About Your Financial Situation